james94/P3-Traffic-Sign-Classifier-CarND/writeup.md

 This project involved working on a self-driving car perception problem known as traffic signalization detection.
 Specifically, I focused on traffic sign recognition and developed a deep learning application to classify different German Traffic Signs using Tensorflow.
 The highlights of this solution include:

-- Exploratory data analysis (EDA),
+- Exploratory data analysis (EDA)
-- Data preprocessing, data augmentation,
+- Data preprocessing, data augmentation
-- LeNet convolutional neural network (CNN) architecture interpretation from a research paper,
+- LeNet convolutional neural network (CNN) architecture interpretation from a research paper
-- CNN architecture implementation using TensorFlow 1.4,
+- CNN architecture implementation using TensorFlow 1.4
-- Building the training pipeline to train the CNN model,
+- Building the training pipeline to train the CNN model
-- Developing the evaluation pipeline to evaluate the model's prediction accuracy,
+- Developing the evaluation pipeline to evaluate the model's prediction accuracy
 - Visualizing the model's top 5 softmax probabilities to show the certainty of the model's predictions
 - Visualizing the inner layers of the model's network to understand what features the model focuses on.

-For code reference, visit either the jupyter notebook or the HTML version of the jupyter notebook.
+For code reference, visit either the jupyter notebook or the HTML version of the jupyter notebook:

 - Jupyter Notebook with code is available at the Github link: [Traffic_Sign_Classifier_with_LeNet.ipynb](Traffic_Sign_Classifier_with_LeNet.ipynb)